 - WJA-Women’s Jewelry Association

-She has lectured and created panel discussions for various organizations and trade show events and sat on numerous panels as a judge for new talent in the jewelry industry.
+She has lectured, given presentations and created panel discussions for various organizations and trade show events and sat on numerous panels as a judge for new talent in the jewelry industry.
+She also has a youtube channel which covers different facets of jewelry both antique and modern.